Secondary Confirmation During Row Deletion by JS

 })

-1) Select the Button widget of H3 and set a Click event.
+1. Select the button widget of cell H3 and set a click event.
+Select Submit to Database and bind the corresponding primary key fields.

-In the callback function, add JavaScript code to realize the delete action and submit the result prompt.
+2. In the callback function, add JavaScript codes to implement the row deletion action and result submission prompt.

 if (fr_submitinfo.success) {